This post may contain affiliate links, view our disclosure.

 - Storage: Once your pie is cooled to room temperature, wrap it well and store it on the counter for up to 2 days or in the fridge for up to 4 days.

-- Pie Plate: I like to use a glass pie plate because I can check on the bottom crust as well as the top crust.
+- Pie Pan: I like to use a glass pie plate because I can check on the bottom crust as well as the top crust.
 No soggy bottoms here!

 - Recipe Yield and Serving Size: This pie makes 1 standard 9-inch pie, or 12 servings.
-The dough recipe is enough for a double crust, or a crust on the bottom with a lattice on top.
+The dough recipe is enough for a double crust, or a crust on the bottom with a lattice on top (or a regular top crust instead of a lattice if you prefer).

 Nutrition